VAlgoLang/valgolang.github.io/source/tutorial.rst

 Subtitles
 ^^^^^^^^^^^^^^

-A subtitle annotation will allow you to add descriptive text to you animation.
+A subtitle annotation allows you to add descriptive text to your animation.
 There are two types of subtitles:

 ``@subtitle`` - Whenever code execution reaches this annotation it will evaluate it.